ktrieu/new-website/blog/protected/bootloader/part-1.md

   = help: you may be able to compile for a target that doesn't need `eh_personality`, specify a target with `--target` or in `.cargo/config`
 ```

-Makes sense - the default panic handler (print to console) also requires OS support, which we've removed with our `no_std` statement.
-We can put together our own by adding a function with the required signature and adding the `#[panic_handler] annotation to let Rust know about it.
+Makes sense - the default panic handler (printing the panic message to console) also requires OS support, which we've removed with our `no_std` statement.
+We can put together our own by adding a function with the required signature and adding the `#[panic_handler]` annotation to let Rust know about it.

 ```rust
 #[panic_handler]